patrick-crawford/WEB422-Backup/README.md

 Or, you can clone the repository to your own computer.

-**NOTE** An updated set of Code examples has been added as "Code Examples 2020".
-The old "Code Examples" has been depricated and will be removed in future versions of this course.
+**NOTE** An updated set of Code examples has replaced the old "Code Examples" folder.
+The old "Code Examples" has been renamed to "Code Examples v1" and will be removed in future versions of this course.